MJHabermann/Pong/README.md

 4) Select the Projects in Unity Hub and click the Add button
 5) Select the file where the zip files were extracted to.
 6) This should open the Unity editor for this game of Pong
+7) Go to the folder Assets/Scenes and double click "SampleScene.unity"
-7) In the top left corner select file -> Build & Run.
+8) In the top left corner select file -> Build & Run.
-8) Unity will automatically compile everything into the necessary files and create one convenient Pong application file that you can click on whenever you would like to play.
+9) Unity will automatically compile everything into the necessary files and create one convenient Pong application file that you can click on whenever you would like to play.
 Note Unity creates several other files and folders that must be in the same directory of the Pong application for the game to run.